Downtown Palo Alto

 Location: 550 Jane Stanford Way, Stanford, CA 94305

-Bing Concert Hall is Stanford’s premier modern concert venue—an intimate 842-seat hall in a “vineyard-style” layout that wraps the audience around the stage, with every seat remarkably close (within about 75 feet of the conductor).
+This is Stanford’s premier modern concert venue—an intimate 842-seat hall designed in a vineyard-style layout that wraps the audience around the stage, with every seat located within roughly 75 feet of the conductor.
+Opened in January 2013, the hall was purpose-built for acoustic performance and is widely recognized for its clarity, balance, and warmth of sound.

 The Rumsey Map Center is a specialized Stanford library space devoted to maps and cartographic history.
 Perfect for anyone who loves atlases, exploration, or the art of geography.
 It’s often open to the public in the afternoons (commonly 1–5pm weekdays), but closures happen for classes—check the current listing before you walk over.
 Location: 557 Escondido Mall, Stanford, CA 94305.
 Details: library.stanford.edu/.